Ff00ff/mammoth/README.md

 ### Stay in touch!

 Please star or watch this repo.
-Because Db is still in development you can sign up to receive the announcement once we hit 1.0 http://eepurl.com/dgySSz (this is a Mailchimp sign up form).
+Because Mammoth is still in development you can sign up to receive the announcement once we hit 1.0 http://eepurl.com/dgySSz (this is a Mailchimp sign up form).
 You can also start a discussion on e.g. GitHub to give feedback on the public API.

 ### Versioning

-A final note on the versioning: we're at version 0.X until we consider Db not production-ready.
+A final note on the versioning: we're at version 0.X until we consider Mammoth not production-ready.
 Once we consider the project production-ready we bump to 1.0 and stricly abide to semver.